 One particularly interesting aspect of digital construction software is how it uses building information modelling (BIM) technology to drive efficiency on projects.

 BIM software creates a virtual 3D version of a project before construction begins.
-This modelling increases efficiency by making it possible to draw up more detailed plans for the realization of the project, and to spot and solve any potential problems that may arise with the design or operation of a building.
+This modelling increases efficiency by making it possible to draw up more detailed plans for the realisation of the project, and to spot and solve any potential problems that may arise with the design or operation of a building.
 For example, you can see if there will be any problems to pipes and services before they are put in place.

 If gives you the opportunity to see where all the pipes and services are located, at the design stage, and see spot any issues before they arise